How to Make the Most of a Rainy Day in Auckland

 3. Visit the Auckland War Memorial Museum

 Probably one of the most impressive museums in New Zealand, the Auckland War Memorial Museum has exhibitions for all: WWII, WWI, colonisation, geology, wildlife, marine life, Antarctic, World Of Wearable Art, Maori history… The museum is huge and can easily help you kill one or even two rainy days in Auckland.
+Find out more about the museum, as well as get admission tickets on Viator and Tripadvisor.
 If you feel like other museums consider the Auckland Maritime Museum as well.